Interspecies friendship

-An interspecies friendship is a nonsexual bond that is formed between animals of different species.
+An interspecies friendship is usually a nonsexual bond that is formed between animals of different species.
 Numerous cases of interspecies friendships among wild and domesticated animals have been reported and documented with photography and video.
 Domestication of animals has led to interspecies friendships between species that would never naturally exist together.
 In many cases of interspecies friendship, the species are not normally seen together, and sometimes, one is of a species that ordinarily preys on the other in nature.

 The concept of interspecies friendship is similar to that of mutualism in that two individuals from different species exist in a relationship where each organism benefits from the activity of the other.
 Reasons for the formation of interspecies friendships include domestication, interspecies communication, mutually beneficial exchanges, desire for social bonding or protection is often unknown.

 Friendships between humans and other animals

 Dogs

 The relationship between a human and a household dog (Canis lupus familiaris) is quite common and said to be similar to the relationship seen between a parent and child.
 Many people agree that there is an emotional bond between themselves and their dog.
 An important indicator of the bond between a dog and its caregiver can be seen through separation and reunion incidences.
 The behaviour of the dog including approach latency and the frequency of initiating physical contact varies according to how familiar the dog is with the person.
 This can be viewed as a snapshot of their relationship.
 Behaviours such as tail wagging, lip licking, body shaking and vocalization also indicate this.

 The relationship between humans and dogs is so impactful that therapy dogs are a common practice.
 From hospitals to schools, dogs help comfort humans.